no-markup-markup/nmm/README.md

 While a line ‘¶’ (followed by an optional header and an empty line) always marks the start of a paragraph, ‘¶ ← this’ does not.
-Thus no need for escaping in preceeding text block.
+Thus no need for escaping in the preceeding text block.

-\¶ If one wants to, one may still escape any magic---as in used for special markup---character.
+\¶ If one wants to, one may still escape any magic---as in used for markup---character.